 B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: Log haulers are using active safety measures to reduce MVIs.
 B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
 This may be done through surveys, job site visits, interviews, audits, or any other method you feel is appropriate.
-Improved safety performance will be achieved by providing resources that create awareness and increase knowledge within the forest sector to effectively address log hauling related SLF claims.
 B (iii) [For WSBC use only]